- According to recent studies, smartphones are an easy place to grow bacteria.

 Clorox Wipes Are Safe For Smartphones

-Some phone manufacturers say that it is fine to use most household wipes or even a damp rag with soap and water.
+Some phone manufacturers say that using most household wipes or even a damp rag with soap and water is fine.

 A few more things to remember when disinfecting your smartphone: